ThoberDetofeno/python-challenges/script.md

 Let me explain three important technical choices:

 **First: Smart Query Routing**
-When Brenda asks a question, the system decides what type it using Gemini Flash-Lite.
-Simple questions use saved results or direct database queries with AI prompt.
-Complex questions start the AI agent process.
+When Brenda asks a question, the system decides what type it ... using Gemini Flash-Lite.
+Simple questions use saved results or direct database queries ... with AI prompt.
+Complex questions... start the AI agent process.
 This routing saves time and money.

 **Second: Multiple AI Models**
 I use several AI models as backups - Claude 4 is the main one, and Gemini helps reduce costs.
-The system can switch between providers, so when models change or new ones appear, we can adapt without stopping the service.
+The system can switch between providers, so when models change ... or new ones appear, we can adapt without stopping the service.

 **Third: Cost Control**
 Some queries cost 1000 times more than others.
-The system tracks costs, sends queries to the cheapest models, and sets limits for each user.
+The system tracks costs, sends queries... to the cheapest models, and sets limits for each user.

 ---